muratk3n/thirdwave/en/2018/12/macro-mccollough.md

 [graph](quads.png).
 Took a stab on prediction as well (same doc), looks like there is a pattern.
 For more, follow Hedgeye.

+Oh but you can't time the market - yes you can.
+This is precisely what these guys are doing.
+"Not timing the market", relying on other signals, as it turns out, is just another approach, technique.

 In terms of politics, growth slowing gives Rep oppo a chance whereas with 3% growth there was no chance.
 Now with econ slowing and sufficiently strong message that carries a contrast (other than